opendatacube/datacube-core/docs/source/tutorials/odc-stac.rst

 ---------------------

 To confirm that we have loaded the requested data, it is useful to visualise it.
-We can use :code:`xarray`'s built-in plotting functionality to make a basic plot.
+We can use xarray's :ref:`plotting <xarray:plotting>` functionality to make a basic plot.

 Type the following into the empty cell below the **Visualise loaded data** heading: